openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ```

-Note that in the Cross-Device Flow, the Wallet can change the UI based on the Verifier's response to the HTTP POST request.
+Note that in the Cross-Device Grant, the Wallet can change the UI based on the Verifier's response to the HTTP POST request.

 ## Signed and Encrypted Responses {#jarm}